polartron/midnight/index.md

 ---
 layout: default
 ---
 It all started with a Counter Strike 1.6 server in 2005.
 From there until now I've modded, mapped, scripted, tinkered, programmed and released some games.
-Here are some things I've made.
+Here are some things I've worked on.
 <hr>

 <h2>